gvwilson/thirdbit/src/fiction/santas/index.md

 it does depend on the weapon and on who's doing the pointing.
-Something that looks like it was designed to make holes in steel plate is pretty hard for a brain to "meh", and if the pointer is the kind of little old lady who looks as though she could chew a hole in that same piece of steel if she wanted to, your brain is far more likely to go "meep!"
+Something that looks like it was designed to make holes in steel plate is pretty hard for a brain to "meh", and if the person pointing it looks as though she could chew a hole in that same piece of steel if she wanted to, your brain is far more likely to go "meep!"

 Finner's hands put themselves up,